-South Korean Official Says Trump Has Agreed To Meet North Korea's Kim Jong Un
+Trump Has Agreed To Meet North Korea's Kim Jong Un

 However, earlier this week North Korea indicated it was willing give up its nuclear weapons program and hold talks with the US in exchange for security guarantees.
 North Korea also signaled a willingness to begin a dialogue with the US after the Winter Olympics in Pyeongchang, South Korea.

-Trump responded by saying that he was willing to speak with the isolated Asian country, but "only under the right conditions."
-The comment came after Trump in the past has said Secretary of State Rex Tillerson was "wasting" his time with the North Korea, and referred to Kim Jong Un as "rocket man."
+Trump responded by saying that he was willing to speak with Pyongyang, but "only under the right conditions."
+In the past, Trump has said Secretary of State Rex Tillerson was "wasting" his time with North Korea, and referred to Kim as "rocket man."

 North Korea Is Willing To Abandon Its Nuclear Weapons And Hold Talks With The US, South Korea Says